Double-crested cormorant: Recovery

 The double-crested cormorant's numbers decreased in the 1960s due to the effects of DDT.
 Colonies have also been persecuted from time to time in areas where they are thought to compete with human fishing.

 Recently the population of double-crested cormorants has increased.
 Some studies have concluded that the recovery was allowed by the decrease of contaminants, particularly the discontinued use of DDT.
 The population may have also increased because of aquaculture ponds in its southern wintering grounds.
 The ponds favor good over-winter survival and growth.

 In 1894, Thomas McIlwraith in his book, Birds of Ontario, concludes his section on double-crested cormorants by saying: "When the young are sufficiently grown, they gather into immense flocks in unfrequented sections, and remain until the ice-lid has closed over their food supply, when they go away, not to return till the cover is lifted up in the spring."

 For populations nesting in the Great Lakes region, it is believed that the colonization of the lakes by the non-native alewife (a small prey fish) has provided optimal feeding conditions and hence good breeding success.
 Double-crested cormorants eat other species of fish besides alewives and have been suspected of contributing to the decline of some sport-fish populations in the Great Lakes and other areas.

 In light of this belief, and because of calls for action by the public, the United States Fish and Wildlife Service (the U.S. federal government agency charged with their protection) has recently extended control options to some other government entities.
 This includes culling of populations and egg addling to thwart reproduction, in an effort to control their growing numbers.
 The U.S. Fish and Wildlife Service retains oversight and the control measures are not extended to the general public (no hunting season).

 In May 2008, the Canadian government reduced significantly the number of nests of the birds on Middle Island, a small island in Lake Erie and part of Point Pelee National Park.
 This is an attempt to keep the small island in balance and preserve its vegetation but opponents to the plan have argued that it is based on faulty information, provided in part by anglers who view cormorants as competitors.
 As of 2021, the cormorant culling program continues.

+In 2020 the government of Ontario introduced a hunting season for double-crested cormorants from 15 September to 31 December, allowing any hunter to kill up to fifteen birds per day.